zybqw/zybqw/README.md

 In life, I enjoy listening to music 🎵 and riding bicycles 🚴.
 At the same time, I also like to play some games, such as Phigros, Minecraft ⛏️, and more.

-Friends, if you like what I'm doing, please give my repository a star ⭐!
+Friends, if you like what my doing, please give my repository a star ⭐!
 Your support means a lot to me.

 ### 🛠 My language：